paulgligor/angular-project/README.md

-# A simple Angular Project
+# A simple Angular 7 Project Example